 A regular knife will not work.
 They are just not as sharp as a razor blade and won't cut through the dough.

-The best and easiest way to make sourdough bread is baking in a Dutch Oven.
+The best and easiest way to make sourdough bread is by baking it in a Dutch Oven.

-While it is easy to achieve similar results without one, using a Dutch Oven just gives you more control over the bake of your bread.
+While it is easy to achieve similar results without one, using a cast iron Dutch Oven just gives you more control over the baking of your bread.

 How does it work?
 When a Dutch Oven is preheated and then the cold dough is added, steam is created and trapped inside the pot.
 The steam is what gives the loaf its final rise and texture.